Grayscale image of a robotic arm in a clean, modern environment.

 Factual Background

-Include key details like date, location, actions leading to the damage or loss, and amount of money involved.
+Include key details like date, location, actions leading to the damage or loss, and the amount of money involved.
 This helps the reader understand what happened and why your client is making this demand.
 Share only facts and avoid feelings or opinions.
 Sticking to clear, objective facts builds credibility and makes your letter stronger.

 Legal Justification